Talking to your child about the dangers of drugs

 - remember the three Rs: reassure, reassure, reassure

-If you child has a problem with drugs
+If your child has a problem with drugs

 If your child does have a drug problem, it is important for them to know that you will be there for them - from answering simple questions to helping them through difficult times.
 It's worth telling them that you trust them, but at the same time feel free to show disappointment if this trust is broken.

-As a parent you may wish to obtain further information on the types of drugs and their consequences.
+As a parent you may want further information about types of drugs and their consequences.

 Organisations such as the Parenting NI are available to discuss issues and can pass you on to other organisations at a community level.